-As the premier collection documenting the Jewish experience in Washington State, the Washington State Jewish Archives (WSJA) reflects this unique Jewish community in the far West, characterized by its large Sephardic population.
-It is comprised of over 900 collections and contains organizational records and personal papers, photographs, and oral histories:
+The Washington State Jewish Archives (WSJA) is the premier collection documenting the Jewish experience in Washington State.
+It reflects this unique Jewish community in the far West, characterized by its large Sephardic population.
+The WSJA contains 900 collections of organizational records and personal papers, photographs, and oral histories:

 - Organizational records include by-laws, minutes, reports, historical summaries, subject files, newsletters and other publications from Synagogues and Jewish organizations throughout the state.

-- The Photograph collection includes over 4000 photographs, dating back to 1890, which depict families, businesses, religious and social life within the community
+- Photograph collection includes over 4000 photographs, dating back to 1890, which depict families, businesses, religious and social life within the community.

-- Oral Histories, approaching 450 in the collection, have recorded the words, songs, and stories of the Jewish community since 1968.
+- Oral Histories have recorded the words, songs, and stories of the Jewish community since 1968.

 (Image: When Beth Israel Synagogue was built in 1930 in Aberdeen, it was the only Jewish institution between Portland and Tacoma, UW neg.
 1033)